The Safe Haven Program Guidelines for Participating Businesses

 To minimize any abuse of the Safe Haven system, it is necessary to assist only those people that are actually in a state of distress.
 This condition may be difficult to ascertain, so we suggest that you use your best judgment.
 A resident may enter your business and request to place a call that appears to be purely personal in nature under the guise of an emergency.
 This situation needs to be avoided.
 To that end, we recommend that you or an employee place any calls for people in distress whether they be to 911, parents, or any other emergency number.

-If you have any questions about becoming a Safe Haven or how your business can more effectively participate in community policing efforts in your neighborhood, please call the CAPS Implementation Office at (312) 747-9987.
+If you have any questions about becoming a Safe Haven or how your business can more effectively participate in community policing efforts in your neighborhood, please call the Office of Community Policing at (312) 745-5900.